Purdue Boilermakers football: Jeff Brohm era (2017–2022)

 On December 5, 2016, Purdue hired Jeff Brohm to become head coach of the football program.
 Brohm came from Western Kentucky, where he was 30–10 in 3 seasons as the team's head coach.
 Brohm brought instant success to Purdue, success that the program had not experienced since head coach Danny Hope.
 In their game against Michigan, Purdue sold out Ross Ade Stadium for the first time since 2008 in Joe Tiller's final game against Indiana.
 Brohm finished his first regular season with a 6–6 record, including the first victory over rival Indiana since 2012.
 Brohm also was able to earn a bowl berth for Purdue, their first since the 2012 season, where Purdue defeated Arizona in the Foster Farms Bowl, 38–35.

 In Brohm's second season, Purdue enjoyed perhaps even higher success than their first season, even though the team started the year 0–3.
 Purdue would eventually finish 6–7, with a second consecutive bowl berth.
 Purdue defeated three ranked teams in 2018: No. 23 Boston College (30–13), No. 2 Ohio State (49–20), and No. 16 Iowa (38–36).
 Purdue suffered a lopsided 63–14 loss to Auburn in the Music City Bowl.
 In Brohm's third season, Purdue finished 4–8 and failed to achieve bowl eligibility.
 Purdue's season ended with a 44–41 loss in two overtimes to Indiana in the Old Oaken Bucket game.
 In Brohm's fifth season as head coach, Purdue finished the regular season with a record of 8–4, including two top 5 wins in number 2 Iowa (24–7) and number 5 (number 3 in CFP Ranking) Michigan State (40–29).
 Earning a berth back to the Music City Bowl, the Boilermakers beat Tennessee in overtime, 48–45, and ended the year with a 9–4 record.
 His 6th season lead to the team's first Big Ten West Champions, but they were defeated by #2 Michigan at the Big Ten Championship Game in Indianapolis.
 Purdue finished the regular season 8–4, with 2021–2022 as the first back-to-back 8–4 seasons or better since 1997–1998.
 Following the Big Ten Championship Game, Brohm would leave Purdue to become the head coach at his alma mater, Louisville.
-Offensive Coordinator Brian Brohm took over as the interim head coach for the Citrus Bowl.
+Offensive Coordinator Brian Brohm took over as the interim head coach for the Citrus Bowl, in which Purdue would fall to the LSU Tigers 7–63.